-- Name of Play and Author:

-- Description:

-- Time: Minimum- 5min, Maximum- 15min.
+• Time: Minimum- 5min, Maximum- 15min.
 Two(2) points must be deducted for every minute the performance exceeds the maximum time allowed and or for every minute under the minimum time required.

-- Time Up: Time Down: Total Running

-Time:

-- Observations on Performance Material: Sometimes an actor does the best she/he can with given text and still the overall effect is lacking because of material.
-Please note any concerns you might have about the choice of material i.e. too difficult, inappropriate, weak characters Etc. This will serve as useful feedback for the teachers/directors as well as those who have written their own material

-- TOTAL POINTS FROM FRONT:
+and or for overy minere ender the minimum to quited. • Time Up: Time Down: Total Running Time: • Observations on Performance Material: Sometimes an actor does the best she/he can with given text and still the overall effect is lacking because of material.
+Please note any concerns you might have about the choice of material i.e. too difficult, inappropriate, weak characters Etc. This will serve as useful feedback for the teachers/directors as well as those who have written their own material • TOTAL POINTS FROM FRONT: MINUS TIME DEDUCTION:

-- FINAL POINT TOTAL: